 Yale Hand and Microsurgery Program

 We also provide care for the most precious and delicate hands, those of a child.
-Our multidisciplinary team specializes in treating children born with congenital abnormalities that involve the hands, such as syndactyly, to allow for normal development and function.
+Our multidisciplinary faculty specializes in treating children born with congenital abnormalities that involve the hands, such as syndactyly, to allow for normal development and function.

-Members of our team strive to apply the most current surgical and treatment technologies and they are at the forefront of research that creates these advancements.
+Members of our faculty strive to apply the most current surgical and treatment technologies and they are at the forefront of research that creates these advancements.
 Clinical and translational research at the Yale Hand and Microsurgery Center covers a significant range of areas, including surgical techniques of the hand and wrist, brachial plexus reconstruction, peripheral nerve surgery, and free flap tissue transfers.